Fruithapje21/TOTK-Ultrawide/README.md

 ## Known issues
 * Pre-rendered cutscenes play stretched.
 * In the quest menu, part of the map is duplicated.
 * Pictures taken with the in-game camera are squished.
+## Additional note
+The `/mods` folder also includes files to play the game in 16:10.
+You will however not be able to create these files using the tool (which is only for >16:9).
 ## Credits
 TotkMods for creating [Totk.ZStdTool](https://github.com/TotkMods/Totk.ZStdTool)
 aboood40091 for creating [SARC-Tool](https://github.com/aboood40091/SARC-Tool)